What our Rainforests lesson plan includes

 Options for Lesson

 In the “Options for Lesson” section of the classroom procedure page, you will find many ideas of additional activities or tasks or alternate ways to go about parts of the lesson.
 One idea is to consider completing the practice and/or homework worksheets together as a class.
-You could also take the opportunity to discuss further the damage certain actions have on these environments.
+You could also take the opportunity to discuss the damage certain actions have on these environments.
 Another option is to invite an environmentalist to speak with the class.
 If you teach older students, you could assign them a rainforest animal to research and later present to the class.
-Another idea is to gather various supplies and materials for students to create models of a rainforest.
+Another idea is to gather various supplies and materials for students to create models of a rainforest with.
 One last suggestion is to celebrate “Rainforest Day” (or week) and have all the assignments in each subject area relate to rainforests.

 The paragraph on the teacher notes page gives you a little extra information about the lesson plan as you prepare.
 It encourages you to use videos to enhance students’ curiosity.
 You may also benefit from teaching this lesson in conjunction with others about different habitats, different forests, and so on.
 Use the blank lines to write down any other ideas you have before teaching the lesson to your students.